nodejs/node/doc/api/buffer.markdown

 * `str_encoding` {String} The character encoding for `str`.
 Default = `'utf8'`
 * `target_encoding` {String} The target character encoding.
 Default = `'utf8'`

-Historically, a common use case for `Buffer` instances has been to convert text from one encoding to another.
+Historically, a common use case for `Buffer` instances has been to reinterpret text from one encoding into another.
 For instance, it is not uncommon to find `Buffer` instances used to convert text to Hex or Base64 encodings:

 ```js